Drek282/PsychoStats-SS/README.md

 * Reinstate support for division profiles.
 * Add user upload functionality for icon images.
 * Fix CSRF protection.
-* Add a configurable Help page with basic information on how to use the stats, how registration works, how the search works, glossary of terms, etc.
-* Change single season mode so it doesn't delete old season data until new season begins.

 ## **Credits**